Should you use Facebook Ads for your small business?

 With Facebook Ads you’re in control the entire time.

 It’s not just about making changes when things aren’t right.
 You can also optimise when they’re going well.

-Facebook offers an amazing opportunity to test and optimise just about everything you’re doing.
+As mentioned above, Facebook offers an amazing opportunity to test and optimise just about everything you’re doing.
 From comparing audiences and running multiple ads with varying creative, you’re able to do as much testing as you like to ensure that you’re only putting your budget behind advertising that works.

 Facebook also has an awesome feature for certain objectives called Dynamic Creative, which is a winner for advertisers.
 Essentially, it allows you to provide a group of assets to Facebook, such as images, videos, titles, descriptions and calls-to-action, and Facebook will find the most successful grouping of these by running combinations of the assets and seeing what people are responding to.